Harry84/DevOps-Core-Fundamental-Project/README.md

 <img src="https://github.com/Harry84/DevOps-Core-Fundamental-Project/blob/main/images/Execute%20Shell%20for%20Latest%20Build.JPG" width="700"/>
 </p>

-In the below images you can see a build history for the app and an image showing a subsequent build.
+In the below images you can see a build history for the app and an image showing the most recent build.

 Build History: